Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators

 \begin{remark} In the case $a<b,$ one \emph{could} define a polynomial $R_{t}^{N}$ by applying the formula (\ref{cnjt}) for \emph{all} $j\geq0.$ When $a-b$ is rational, this approach would amount to keeping the negative terms when iterating the operator $z^{a}(d/dz)^{b},$ and then making all the powers non-negative at the end by multiplying by $z^{Nt(b-a)}.$ While this approach gives a well-defined polynomial $R_{t}^{N}$, its roots behave quite differently from those of $Q_{t}^{N}.$ In particular, the distribution of the roots of $Q_{t}^{N}$ behaves continuously as $(a,b)$ approaches $(0,1)$ (the repeated differentiation case), while the distribution of the roots of $R_{t}^{N}$ behaves discontinuously in this limit. \end{remark}

-To understand Remark \ref{throwaway.rem}, let us consider the case when $(a,b)$ is close to $(0,1).$ When $a=0$ and $b=1,$ the polynomials $R_{t}^{N}$ is equal to $Q_{t}^{N}$, because repeated differentiation of a polynomial does not generate any negative powers of $z.$ (That is to say, the expression on the right-hand side of (\ref{cnjt}) will be zero for $j<Nt(b-a)$ in this case.)
+To understand Remark \ref{throwaway.rem}, let us consider the case when $(a,b)$ is close to $(0,1).$ When $a=0$ and $b=1,$ the polynomial $R_{t}^{N}$ is equal to $Q_{t}^{N}$, because repeated differentiation of a polynomial does not generate any negative powers of $z.$ (That is to say, the expression on the right-hand side of (\ref{cnjt}) will be zero for $j<Nt(b-a)$ in this case.)
 But if we take, say, $a=0$ and $b=0.999,$ and some large value of $N,$ the low-degree coefficients of $Q_{t}^{N}$ will be zero by definition---but the low-degree coefficients of $R_{t}^{N}$ will not even be small.
 Figure \ref{randq.fig} then shows how the roots of $Q_{t}^{N}$ and $R_{t}^{N}$ behave in this case.
 The roots of $Q_{t}^{N}$ resemble what we would get for \emph{either} polynomial when $a=0$ and $b=1,$ namely the roots of the $Nt$-th derivative of the original polynomial, together with $Nt$ roots at the origin.